ga4gh/vrs/docs/source/appendices/future_plans.rst

 Variations in the number of copies of a segment of DNA.
 Copy number variations cover copy losses or gains and at known or unknown locations (including tandem repeats).
-Variations may occur at precise SequenceLocations, within nested intervals, or at GeneLocations.
+Variations MAY occur at precise SequenceLocations, within nested intervals, or at GeneLocations.
 There is no lower or upper bound on CNV sizes.